Honda Crosstour Dashboard Light Guide

 - The EPS or electronic power steering indicator is an amber light in the shape of a steering wheel.
 The first possible cause is the power steering fluid level, but other problems may be causing the malfunction.

 - The FCW and LDW amber lights are warnings that a front collision is likely or the vehicle is slipping out of the driving lane.
 The owner’s manual should be consulted for complete details of these two indicators.

 - ABS in capital letters on the dashboard is the anti-lock brake system indicator.
 The brake fluid may be checked for the correct level, but this may be an indication of a more serious brake problem requiring service.

 - The Malfunction Indicator Lamp or ‘check engine light’ is amber in color and can be caused to illuminate by a number of different issues in the engine.
 The vehicle should be taken to a dealer for service if this occurs.

 - The Low Fuel lamp is an amber lamp in the shape of a fuel pump.
 The purpose of this indicator is only that action is required because of low fuel in the vehicle.

 Other malfunction indicator lights include the DRL or Daytime Running Lights indicator, the VSA or Vehicle Stability Assist light, and the TPMS or Tire Pressure Monitoring System light.
 If any of these indicators remain illuminated, the vehicle should be taken to the dealer for service.

 Cruise Control, Fog lights, Turn signals, Exterior lights on, ECO or fuel economy and high beams are all simply on or off indicators.
 The passenger airbag off light is located in the center panel.

-If you need to bring your vehicle in for service in the Port Charlotte area, please contact Port Charlotte Honda from our website or give us a call at 888-459-6918.
+If you need to bring your vehicle in for service in the Port Charlotte area, please contact Norm Reeves Honda Superstore Port Charlotte from our website or give us a call at 888-459-6918.